The engine bottom end, is by far the most important part of the engine.

 - There are several machined holes and bores, in the engine block.
 Some include, lifter bores, cam bores, main bores, oil galleries and water jackets.

 Main Bearing Caps

-- Main bearing caps are bolted to the bottom of the cylinder block.
+- So, the bottom of the engine block, have main bearing caps bolted to it.
 Consequently, forming one-half of the main bore.
-Large main cap bolts screw into holes in the block to secure the caps to the block.
+Large main cap bolts, screw into holes in the block, to secure the caps to the block.

 Crankshaft Main Journals

 - Precision machined and polished surfaces, that ride on the main bearings.

 Connecting Rod Journals

 - Precision machined and polished surfaces, that ride on the rod bearings.

 - The flywheel is one of the most important, engine parts.
 It is a large and heavy metal wheel.
 So, the flywheel is attached to the back of the crankshaft, to smooth out the firing impulses.
 It provides inertia, to keep the crankshaft turning smoothly, during the periods, when no power is being applied.
 It also forms a base, for the starter ring gear and in manual transmission, for the clutch.